mhrst/just_debounce_it/README.md

 ## Static methods

 There are three methods available for debouncing.
-All methods differ only by the first parameter used to specify timeout values in different formats:
+All methods differ only by the first parameter used to specify timeout values in different formats.
+The `target` Function provided must be the same object every time `Debounce` is called.

 ```dart
 Debounce.seconds(int timeoutSeconds,